 XpertHR has enhanced its Labor Relations content to include a Supervisor Briefing on Handling and Investigating a Union Grievance which examines the law and best practices for handling and investigating a grievance filed by a union employee.

-This Supervisor Briefing examines the law and best practices for handling and investigating a grievance filed by union employee.
+This briefing for supervisors examines the law and best practices for processing and investigating a grievance filed by a union or union employee.

 XpertHR has enhanced its Labor Relations content to include a Disciplining a Union Employee Supervisor Briefing, which examines the law and best practices for disciplining a union employee.